evgeniydorofeev/comparus/README.md

 To get started:

 1. Run `mvnw clean package` to build an application image.
-2. Run `docker-compose up -d` in the project root folder to run the application.
+2. Run `docker-compose up` in the project root folder to run the application.

 Docker-compose will run two instances of PosgreSQL.
 On the first run it will initialize the databases with the following scripts: